-82 It shall be lawful for the said lessees from time to time to make such By-laws for regulating their affairs and the management of the said railway, and of any railway which may be purchased by the lessees or worked in connection therewith, and the buildings and works connected therewith, and for fixing the tolls, rates, fares, and charges for the carriage and conveyance of passengers, goods, merchandise, chattels, live stock, and other things of any description thereon, as they may think fit, and for all other purposes which are usually comprised in the By-laws of any railway company; and it shall be lawful for the said lessees to repeal, alter, or amend any such By-laws from time to time: Provided that such By-laws shall not be repugnant to the provisions of this Act or to the said lessees, and, if affecting other persons than their own officers and servants, and not being By-laws fixing such tolls, rates, fares, and charges as aforesaid, shall be subject to the approval of the Governor in Council, and be published as hereinafter is provided.
+- (2.)
+Upon such registration such Company may sue and be sued in its corporate name in Tasmania, and the liability of and proceedings against such Company shall be in the same manner as if such Company had been duly registered in Tasmania under the provisions of The Companies Act, 1869. - (3.)
+Sections Forty-three, Forty-four, Forty-five, and Forty-six of The Companies Act, 1869, shall be incorporated with this Act, and shall apply to any such Company aforesaid in the same manner and to the like effect as if such Company had been duly registered under the said Act. - 82 It shall be lawful for the said lessees from time to time to make Power to make such By-laws for regulating their affairs and the management of the By-laws. said railway, and of any railway which may be purchased by the said lessees, or worked in connection therewith, and the buildings and works connected therewith, and for fixing the tolls, rates, fares, and charges for the carriage and conveyance of passengers, goods, merchandise, chattels, live stock, and other things of any description thereon, as they may think fit, and for all purposes which are usually comprised in the By-laws of any railway company; and it shall be lawful for the said lessees to repeal, alter, or amend any such By-laws from time to time: Provided that such By-laws shall not be repugnant to the provisions of this Act or to the said lease; and such By-laws shall be in writing under the hand of the said lessees, and, if affecting other persons than their own officers and servants, and not being By-laws fixing such tolls, rates, fares, and charges as aforesaid, shall be subject to the approval of the Governor in Council, and be published as hereinafter is provided.